 Wireless devices are becoming smaller, more user friendly and more pervasive.
 They are not only carried by humans, but are integrated into physical objects.
-This is simply the natural evolution of the historical trend in computing and communications technologies.
-The expansion of the Internet and wireless communications have amplified this trend by making information easier to share and by increasing the amount of information that is shared.
-Wireless information access will become as important as voice communications, since people are beginning to heavily depend on on-line information.
 People access local and general news, traffic or weather reports, sports, maps, guide books, music and video files, games.
 We classify mobile information access methods into three main categories.
-The first approach provides "continuous" wireless Internet access: examples include CDPD, 3G wireless, 802.11 and twoway pagers.
+The first approach provides "continuous" wireless Internet access; examples include CDPD, 3G wireless, 802.11 and two-way pagers.
 Currently, this access either have sparse coverage, low cost and high speed (802.11) or have major-cities-only coverage and high cost (Metricom [1]) or have wider coverage, but extremely low rates and high costs (CDPD, RIM).
 The second approach provides information access via fixed (stationary) information servers or infostations.
-The infostations are "information kiosks", for example, located at traffic lights, building entrances and airport lounges.
-Typically, an infostation is a server attached to a data repository and a wireless LAN.
-When a wireless device is in close proximity to an infostation, it can query the server and access the information.
-Both of these approaches need an infrastructure.
-If the wired infrastructure is low-bandwidth, they can be combined by having caches at the base stations.